I woke up early to the sounds of trumpeting mixed in with calls of the resident roosters from my village homestay.

 The number of wild elephants in Thailand is currently estimated to be around 3,000.
 That’s down from 300,000 at the start of the 20th Century.

 That’s also less than the number of elephants who are in captivity in Thailand today, for the purposes of ‘Elephant Tourism’ – a contentious and hotly debated subject around the world.

 Looking around Thailand, it’s easy to see why.
 In order to roam and live free, elephants need large amounts of space—space that’s a precious commodity in a country that’s developing rapidly.
 Agriculture and cornfields take the place of forest; elsewhere trees are pulled down to make way for construction: of tourist attractions, of roads and hotels, and for the expansion of towns.

 It seems that the odds are heavily stacked against wild elephants in Thailand.
 Their numbers continue to dwindle and are threatened by isolation (elephants are now spread out into very small pockets of Thailand posing a threat for their survival and healthy breeding), poaching for ivory, and stealing for sale into the lucrative elephant tourism business.

-The more one looks the more the odds look bleak for wild elephants in Thailand.
+The more one looks the more the odds look bleak for Thai elephants.
 Even more so for any hopes of releasing elephants from captivity back into the wild.

 Or so I thought.
 Until I came across Mahouts Elephant Foundation operating near Mae Chaem, about 3 hours from Chiang Mai.